MarkMT/fragmentary/README.md

 As noted earlier, our current implementation relies on [Delayed::Job](https://github.com/collectiveidea/delayed_job) for creating and processing asynchronous tasks.
 Queued tasks are stored in a database table, so as long as each application and [Delayed::Job](https://github.com/collectiveidea/delayed_job) instance have access to the same database, this approach will be successful.

 To configure Fragmentary to automatically refresh cached content for multiple instances, first set `remote_urls` in `Fragmentary.config`.
 This is an array of root URLs for all _other_ instances of the application that requests should be sent to.
-For example in the production code, in order to allow requests to be sent to the pre-release instance we would add the following configuration:
+For example, in order to allow requests to be sent from the production instance to the pre-release instance, in initializers/fragmentary.rb in the production code we would add the following configuration:

 ```
 Fragmentary.setup do |config|